Mother Nature storm led teenage entrepreneur to create “Mother Nature’s Beauty”

 By staff writer Kelly Guiliano

 When life gives you lemons, you make lemonade.
-That was 17-year old Phoebe Allen’s mindset when she was young.
+That was 17-year old Phoebe "Femi" Allen’s mindset when she was young.
 As a child, Phoebe planned elaborate lemonade stands outside her home.
 But when her family home in Highlands was destroyed during superstorn Sandy in 2012, the young woman wanted to help out financially.
 She wanted to bring her lemonade business to the Jersey Shore.
 Her previous visions for the lemonade stands were guided by a wise mind and youthful spirit.
 Phoebe drew intricate diagrams of her business and “hired” her friends as employees.
 That optimistic mindset once involved the thought that her parents might reconfigure their home’s existing driveway to accommodate cars traveling through a series of additional amenities Phoebe imagined could make her lemonade selling business one-of-a-kind.

 Her plan to sell lemonade in New Jersey came to a halt after the young woman realized she could not sell goods or offer services without a license.